+Part Two: Stanislavskian textual analysis of one episode in When the Rain Stops Falling

+Essential Reading:

-I vs Activity distinction.
-Part Two: Stanislavskian textual analysis of one episode in A Doll House Essential Reading: Bella Merlin, '4 Practical Exercises', from Merlin, Konstantin Stanislavsky (London and New York: Routledge, 2003), pp. 117-54.
-Playtext: Henrik Ibsen, A Doll House (Resources section in Moodle) NB: Character Interpretation due next week before 11pm on Wednesday 6 March via Turnitin Week 3: 4 March - 10 Lecture Wk 3 Lecture/Tutorial: Topic - Brecht: Epic March Socialist Realism & the Centralization of the Actor-As-Artistic-Commentator Venue: Webster 327 Time: Thursday 7 March, 12-2pm What was the nature of Brecht's response to some of the scientific and artistic legacies of modernization - Naturalism, Sociology and Marxism.
+- Bella Merlin, '4 Practical Exercises', from Merlin, Konstantin Stanislavsky (London and New York: Routledge, 2003), pp. 117-54 - 2.
+Andrew Bovell, When the Rain Stops Falling

+NB: Character Interpretation due next week before midnight on Tuesday 29 September via Turnitin Week 3: 28 September - 2 October Lecture Wk 3 Lecture/Tutorial: Topic - Brecht: Epic Socialist Realism & the Centralization of the Actor-As-Artistic-Commentator Venue: online Time: Wed., 30 Sept., 2-4pm What was the nature of Brecht's response to some of the scientific and artistic legacies of modernization - Naturalism, Sociology and Marxism.
 What is the nature of the relation between Stanislavsky's psychological realism and Brecht's socialist realism?
 What aspects of Marxism influenced his approach to playtext interpretation and the relations between actor/character and spectator?
 Why was contradictory comportment and 'spectActing' so important in Brecht's theatre?
-How does his actor combine both an empathetic and socially critical attitude to her character?
+How does his actor combine both an empathetic and socially critical attitude to the character?
 Essential Reading: David Barnett, 'Brecht and the Actor', Brecht in Practice: Theatre, Theory and Performance (London: Bloomsbury, 2015), pp. 109-35, 225-7.
 Meg Mumford, 'Brecht's Key Theories', in Bertolt Brecht (London and New York: Routledge, 2009), pp. 48-90.
-PS: The Character Interpretation assignment was due yesterday, Wednesday 6 March, to
+PS: The Character Interpretation assignment was due yesterday, Tuesday 29 September, to Turnitin before midnight.
+Studio Wk 3 Studio: Topic - Brecht Workshop: Creating Defamiliarizing & Oppositional Arrangements Venue: Io Myers Studio and/or online Time: Thurs 1 Oct., 11am-1pm or 1-3pm Part One: Comportment and situation scenarios; creating V-effects; showing social circumstances; framing customs; Part Two: Rehearsing a Brecht text - Arrangement of the rape trial scene (scene 5) from Brecht's The